Queensland Border Declaration Pass

 Entry to Queensland is temporarily restricted by the Chief Health Officer in response to the COVID-19 pandemic.

-- Border Restrictions Direction 18 commenced on 1am 1 December 2020, which requires a person entering Queensland who in the last 14 days has either been in a COVID-19 hotspot or been overseas to apply for and receive a Queensland Border Declaration Pass
+- Border Restrictions Direction 21 commenced at 1am 22 December 2020 and requires a person entering Queensland who has been in New South Wales after 1am 11 December 2020 to apply for and receive a Queensland Border Declaration Pass.

 - You must NOT complete this pass on behalf of another person, unless you are a parent or guardian completing it for a child or you are assisting a person with impaired capacity or special needs.